-Five randomized controlled trials (WHI [N=10,739], ^{24, 98, 102, 104, 105, 112} ESPRIT [N=1,017], ^{63, 64} EPAT [N=222], 60 ERA [N=205], 62 and PEPI [N=349], comparing estrogen only to placebo reported on breast cancer incidence (see Appendix G Table 1).
-We did not pool trial results primarily because of heterogeneity in study duration and outcome measures.
-Only two trials followed women for more than 3 years (WHI and ESPRIT), and only the WHI reported on risk of invasive breast cancer (versus any breast cancer).
+Five RCTs (WHI [N=10,739],24, 98, 102, 104, 105, 112 ESPRIT [N=1,017], EPAT [N=222], ERA [N=205], and PEPI [N=349]) comparing estrogen only with placebo reported on breast cancer incidence (Appendix G Table 1).
+We did not pool trial results, primarily because of heterogeneity in study duration and outcome measures.
+Only two trials followed women for more than 3 years (WHI and ESPRIT), and only the WHI reported on risk of invasive breast cancer (vs. any breast cancer).

-In the WHI, women assigned to estrogen alone had a nonsignificant decrease in invasive breast cancer risk compared with placebo during the 7.2-year (median) intervention phase (2.0% vs. 2.5%; HR, 0.79; 95% CI, 0.61 to 1.02).
+In the WHI, women assigned to estrogen alone had a nonsignificant decrease in invasive breast cancer risk compared with placebo during the 7.2-year (median) intervention phase (2.0% vs. 2.5%; HR, 0.79 [95% CI, 0.61 to 1.02]).
 The risk remained numerically lower during the 6.6-year (median) postintervention phase after the trial had been stopped.
-The difference between groups was statistically significant during cumulative (trial and postintervention phase, median 13 years) followup (HR, 0.79; 95% CI, 0.65 to 0.97).
-The difference of the trial had been stopped.
+The difference between groups was statistically significant during cumulative (trial and postintervention phase; median, 13 years) followup (HR, 0.79 [95% CI, 0.65 to 0.97]).

-In the ESPRIT trial, postmenopausal women 50 to 69 years of age who survived a first myocardial infarction were randomized to estrogen only or placebo.
-The risk of breast cancer in women randomized to estrogen only and placebo during the 2-year intervention period was similar (0.8% vs. 0.8%; RR, 0.98; 95% CI, 0.25 to 3.91).63 trend=0.29).
-104
+In the ESPRIT trial, postmenopausal women ages 50 to 69 years who survived a first myocardial infarction were randomized to estrogen only or placebo.
+The risk of breast cancer in women randomized to estrogen only and placebo during the 2-year intervention period was similar (0.8% vs. 0.8%; RR, 0.98 [95% CI, 0.25 to 3.91]).

-Three other trials reported on breast cancer incidence over 2 to 3 years, the EPAT,60 ERA,62 and PEPI trials;74 results were inconclusive.
-Only four cases of breast cancer were reported across the trials (two each in the estrogen-only and placebo groups).
+Three other trials reported on breast cancer incidence over 2 to 3 years (EPAT, ERA, and PEPI trials), and results were inconclusive.
+Only 4 cases of breast cancer were reported across the trials (2 cases each in the estrogen-only and placebo groups).

 In the WHI, no difference in breast cancer risk by subgroups based on age at randomization could be detected.
-102 Biennial analyses of invasive breast cancer risk during the intervention phase of the WHI demonstrated no evidence of a trend over time since randomization (p for
+Biennial analyses of invasive breast cancer risk during the intervention phase of the WHI demonstrated no evidence of a trend over time since randomization (p=0.29 for trend).

-Risk of invasive breast cancer in the WHI trial was similar in women who initiated estrogen soon after menopause (<5 years) versus later (≥5 years).
-98
+Risk of invasive breast cancer in the WHI trial was similar in women who initiated estrogen soon after menopause (<5 years) versus later ( $\geq$ 5 years).